amiramir96/Ex1_OOP/README.md

 the package named Tests holds all the test files, we tested every object and function that gonna be used along the project run (the main.py file).

 # Running the simulation
-Run the Main.py file in a directory containing 'Brain', 'Ex1Objects', relevant Building json and csv with calls.
+Run the Ex1.py file in a directory containing 'Brain', 'Ex1Objects', relevant Building json and csv with calls.  <br>
-You will be asked to provide the paths of the relevant json and csv files.
+You will be asked to provide the paths of the relevant json and csv files.   <br>
-The csv with the results (same calls but allocated to elevators) will be created in the directory.
+The csv with the results (same calls but allocated to elevators) will be created in the directory.   <br>
-Default name for output is "outputCalls1.csv", custom names can be created inside main.py.
+Default name for output is "outputCalls1.csv", custom names can be created inside Ex1.py.   <br>

 # Results
 this is the best results that we were able to gain: